hazybluedot/hazyblue.me/content/posts/2013-08-21-honing-your-digital-imagination.md

 - technology
 ---

-In defining how we interact with information, technology shapes the way we think.
+In affecting how we interact with information, technology shapes the way we think.
 This is one of the insights McLuhan makes in "The Medium is the Message", the first chapter of "Understanding Media: The Extension of Man".
-As educators, we must also be always aware of this
-fact: the way in which we present content will affect the way learners interact with the material.
-This will be the case regardless of whether or not we intend it.
+As educators, we must always be aware of this fact: the way in which we present content will affect the way learners interact with the material.
+This will be the case regardless of whether or not we are aware of it.

 Using digital technology in the classroom naively may restrict thinking and hinder learning, but making use of the digital mediums